AI Coding Instructions

 3. Ask: "Am I about to write something that already exists in slightly different form?"

-If you find something similar, prefer extending or reusing it over creating a new one.
+If you find something similar, prefer extending or reusing it.
 Duplication is sometimes fine.
 Accidental duplication rarely is.

 ## Modification Requires Justification